 There is a Tide ...
 For there is a tide out there ...
 There is a tide ...

-There is a tide of humanity,

-a population growing and multiplying in the remotest corners of this vast Arab world, Millions of young people demanding a right to a decent life, a life without fear or despair, a chance to break free of the misery of poverty ... that tide, that unstoppable tide of human ambition will not be denied ...
+There is a tide of humanity, a population growing and multiplying in the remotest corners of this vast Arab world, a life without fear or despair, a chance to break free of the misery of poverty ...